bmd007/FenceX/work-report/theory-shaping.md

 ### Our suggested system with a little back ground
 In this thesis we design a geofencing system that supports both poll and push styles of geofencing.
 For convenience from now on we call our system FenceX.
-FenceX is designed based on microservices[] and stream processing principles[].
-It also conforms to reactive manifesto[].
+FenceX is designed based on microservices[1] and stream processing principles.
+It also conforms to reactive manifesto[2].
 As a consequence FenceX has an elastic, responsive and resilient nature that handles with high scales of load very well while keeping the operational latency low.